inbo/bird-tracking/README.md

 # tracking-eric-analysis

-Analysis and visualization of the tracking data from lesser black-backed gull Eric.
+Analysis and visualization of the tracking data from Lesser Black-backed Gull Eric and the Herring Gulls Anne and Jurgen.

 ## Requirements